Nights Are Forever

-Nights Are Forever is the fourth studio album by the pop rock duo England Dan & John Ford Coley.
+Nights Are Forever is the fourth studio album by the American duo England Dan & John Ford Coley.
 It was the pair's breakthrough album.
 "I'd Really Love to See You Tonight" became one of their biggest hits, peaking at #2 on the Billboard Hot 100.
 The follow-up single, "Nights Are Forever Without You," also proved successful, peaking at #10.